 Classification in Wisconsin: Restricted

-Similar species: Quagga mussel, bullhead mussel
+Similar species: Quagga mussel, sheepnose mussel

 See the reported locations of this species in Wisconsin on the Aquatic Species Tracking pages.

 Do you know of additional populations?
 Send us a report.

 Prevention: The best way to keep a lake free of zebra mussels is to prevent their establishment.
 Wisconsin’s invasive species law prohibits the transport of aquatic plants, live animals and water from a waterbody, with some exceptions for bait.

 Before leaving the boat launch, conduct the following actions required by law:

 - Inspect and remove aquatic plants and animals from boats and equipment.